 For those who wish to offer activities, to host speakers, or offer workshops other than those that are in accordance with the trademark guidelines set by OSHO International Foundation, the policy of OSHO International Foundation and OSHO Global Connections.

 Connections is to act in accordance with Osho’s statement that: “It is fine for them to do whatever they want, but then do not use my name.”
 (Osho, Interviews with the World Press).

-OSHO Centers are simply called “OSHO Meditation Center” and list themselves in advertisements and phone directories as such.
-If the OSHO Center does have a particular name, then the full Center name is used after the term “OSHO” in all its advertising and official dealings.
+OSHO Centers are simply called “OSHO Meditation Center” and list themselves in advertisements and phone and other directories as such.
+If the OSHO Center still does have a particular name, then the full Center name is used after the term “OSHO” in all its advertising and official dealings.
 For example: “OSHO Leela Meditation Center” or “OSHO Institute for Breath.”
-Note that certification as an OSHO Center or Institute can only be given from OSHO International Foundation by way of OSHO Global Connections, Pune.
+Note that certification as an OSHO Center or Institute can only be given from OSHO International Foundation by way of OSHO Global Connections, Pune, India.

 One of the first questions to ask when thinking about opening an OSHO Meditation Center is whether you have the capacity to offer the OSHO Active Meditations on a regular basis.
 The “basic” OSHO Active Meditations are:

 - OSHO Prayer Meditation

 - OSHO Evening Meditation Meeting

 (music and celebration followed by OSHO audio or video talk)